rvats20/portfolio/README.md

-- 🔭 I’m currently working as Database consultant freelance web developer.
+- 🔭 I’m currently working as Cloud and Database consultant freelance web developer.
-- 🌱 I’m currently learning django and flask rest framework.
+- 🌱 I’m currently learning MongoDb and flask rest framework.
-- 👯 I’m looking to collaborate on this.
+- 👯 I’m looking to collaborate on Enterprise level analytics platform or infrastructure design.
-- 🤔 I’m looking for help with multiple projects.
+- 🤔 I’m mostly freelancing on cloud applications with multiple ETL and ELT projects.
 - 💬 Ask me about data engineering and web application.
 - 📫 How to reach me: rahul.kr20@live.com
 - 😄 Pronouns: He/Him